reaviz/reablocks-figma-plugin/README.md

 - Use `CMD + p` to open quick menu
 - Search for new plugins using "Find More plugins option" and search for "Reablocks Figma Plugin"
 - Once found, click on run plugin, it will open a popup
-- Click on "Generate CSS"
+- Click on "Generate Tokens"
-- Click on "Copy CSS"
+- Click on "Copy Tokens"
-- Use the copied CSS tokens to your project
+- Use the copied tokens to your project

 ## Development guide